3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

 git push -u origin branch_name
 ```

+or

-2. Create a new branch in your repository -> replace the course specific altered files with the
+B. Create a new branch in your repository -> replace the course specific altered files with the
 the ones from the original etrainee repository -> make a pull request.